trussworks/terraform-aws-ecs-service/README.md

 We create an initial task definition using the `golang:alpine` image as a way to validate the initial infrastructure is working: visiting the site shows a simple Go hello world page listening on two ports (8080 and 8081).
-This is meant to get a proof up concept instance up and running and to help with testing
+This is meant to get a proof of concept instance up and running and to help with testing

 In production usage, we expect deployment tooling to manage the container definitions going forward, not Terraform.